HackYourFuture/Assignments/test-automation/README.md

 ## Running the tests

-Tests are expected to be executed one at a time. with the command:
+Tests are expected to be executed one at a time, with the command:

 ```
 npm test